CalebTalley2024/Closed-Hashing-and-Dijkstra-s-Algorithm/ReadMe.md

 # Q1 - ~ 1-2 hrs

 # Q2 - ~ 1-2 hrs
+- Problem: we only have 156 distinct hash values, so why do the instructions say that the hash table will get close to being full
 # Q3 - ~ 3-4 hrs

 # Q4: Dijsktra's Algorithm